-Oxford Nanopore is partnering with the UK Government to create what is said to be the world’s first real-time surveillance system for dangerous pathogens.
+Oxford Nanopore is working with the UK government to create what is being described as the world’s first real-time surveillance system for dangerous pathogens.
 This will provide an early warning framework to detect and respond to emerging pandemics and biological threats, meaning that potential outbreaks of bacterial or viral diseases can monitored alongside antimicrobial resistance across the UK.
-Oxford Nanopore will also work with Genomics England, UK Biobank, and NHS England on the project.

 This development is an expansion of the NHS Respiratory Metagenomics programme which is aimed at enabling rapid pathogen identification across the UK.
 Deployment of Oxford Nanopore’s sequencing technology will support infectious disease management in hospitals.
 The technology will also allow the NHS to characterise diseases, including cancer and rare genetic conditions, with greater speed and precision.